 But these experiences make me cherish my Polerouter even more.
 Even though I'm a firm believer that watches are meant to be worn, no matter how rare or expensive, I admit to babying my Polerouter a little bit now.

-In closing, from the legendary brand behind the watch, the legendary designer, the historical significance of its conceptualisation to the haute horology movement, I can say that I feel very lucky to own such a special piece.
+In closing, from the legendary brand behind the watch, the legendary designer, the historical significance of its conceptualization to the haute horology movement, I can say that I feel very lucky to own such a special piece.

 Written by: Nikki Krisadtyo